KLM 8-aside (U11-U12)

 KLM has no control over league schedules; all clubs, teams, and officials are obligated to follow them.

 Games are typically not scheduled during Thanksgiving (mid-October) or Family Day weekend (mid-Feb).
-The club notifies team officials, who in turn notify players & parents of all schedule changes ahead of time.
+The club notifies families directly.

 Teams practice twice per week under qualified staff coaches.